 Enrol or register with AUSTRAC

-In all three instances the process is the same but we ask for different information about your business or organisation and you may have different obligations.
+The process is the same for each but we ask for different information and you may have different obligations.

-If you’re not sure if you need to enrol and/or register, you can answer some questions to check if you need to enrol.
+If you’re not sure if you need to enrol or register, you can answer some questions to check if you need to enrol.

 Already have an AUSTRAC account?
 Sign in to AUSTRAC online.